Skip to content

 Before you head to the shop, there are a few things you can check yourself to get a better idea of what’s going on.
 Running through these simple diagnostics can save you time and might even help you pinpoint a simple fix.
 It’s all about gathering information so you can make an informed decision about your next steps.
 Think of it as a pre-checkup for your truck.
 You don't need to be a master mechanic to perform these basic inspections, just a keen eye and a willingness to get a little familiar with what's under the hood.

-Check Your Fluid Level and Quality
+Step 1: Check the Fluid Level and Color

 This is always the best place to start.
 A lot of steering problems come down to something as simple as low or old fluid.
 Pop the hood and locate the power steering fluid reservoir.
 Most have a dipstick attached to the cap with markings for "hot" and "cold" levels.
 If the level is low, top it off with the correct type of fluid for your truck.
 Also, take a look at the fluid's condition.
 It should be clear and reddish.
 If it looks dark, milky, or has a burnt smell, it’s time for a fluid change.
 Even with a new pump and gearbox, bad fluid can make your steering wheel hard to turn.

-Inspect for Leaks and Contamination
+Step 2: Look for Leaks and Grime

 If your fluid is consistently low, you likely have a leak.
 Grab a flashlight and take a close look around the power steering system.
 Check the high-pressure hose, the fluid tank, all the seals, and even the dipstick cap for any signs of wetness or grime buildup, which can indicate a slow leak.
 Puddles under your truck are an obvious sign, but slow leaks can be trickier to spot.
 If you find a leak, it’s important to get it fixed right away.
 Driving with a leak can lead to more significant damage to the power steering pump and other components.

-Test Steering Response and Wheel Play
+Step 3: Test the Steering Response

 Pay close attention to how your truck feels on the road.
 Does the steering wheel feel shaky, lock up, or seem unusually hard to turn?
 These are all classic signs of a steering problem.
 Another thing to check is "wheel play," which is the amount you can turn the steering wheel before the tires actually start to move.
 A little bit of play is normal, but if you have more than an inch or two of movement, it could point to worn-out parts in the steering gear or linkage.
 This test is best done while parked.